 – The Shanghai Tower is the tallest building in China (632 meters).
 In the world, it takes the 3rd place.

 – During the Second World War, Shanghai was a refuge for Europeans.

 – There are more skyscrapers in Shanghai than in Hong Kong.

 – The Shanghai trolleybus system is the oldest in the world.

-– The world’s first maglev line was built in Shanghai in 2004.
+– The world’s first maglev line was built in 2004.
 The record speed of the train is 430 km / h.

-– The monument to Pushkin appeared in Shanghai on the initiative of the Russian community on the 100th anniversary of the poet’s birth, and this is the only monument in Shanghai to a stranger which survived the “cultural revolution”.
+– The monument to Pushkin appeared here on the initiative of the Russian community on the 100th anniversary of the poet’s birth, and this is the only monument in Shanghai to a stranger which survived the “cultural revolution”.